graalvm/graalvm-demos/native-oci-container-instances/README.md

 ----------------------
 Ensure that you have the following installed and follow the linked instructions for any that you are missing:
 - A Docker-API compatible container runtime such as [Rancher Desktop](https://docs.rancherdesktop.io/getting-started/installation/) or [Docker](https://www.docker.io/gettingstarted/)
+  - Ensure that the daemon is actively running before beginning the demo
 - GraalVM: https://www.graalvm.org/downloads/
 - Your OCI account also must have the proper permissions to create container instances; follow this guide to grant access: https://docs.oracle.com/en-us/iaas/Content/container-instances/permissions/policy-reference.htm#examples__let-users-create-container-instances

 **COMPATIBILITY**: Please note that this demo must be performed on an x86-based platform in order to properly function.
-Working through this demo on an ARM-based platform will result in the generation of a native executable that is not compatible with the platform.
+Working through this demo on an ARM-based platform will result in the generation of a native executable that is not compatible with the OCI platform.

 Download or clone the GraalVM demos repository:
 ```sh